uz1org/uz1-python/README.md

 python3 uz1.py decompress fileNameWithExtensionHere.uz1
 ```

+**Beta**: As of v0.90, iterative compression/decompression is now supported.
+Just add 'max' as a third parameter.
+UZ1 will iteratively compress the file until it is unable to compress further.

 ## About

 UZ1 is a lossless compression algorithm designed to compress files that generally can't be compressed further using conventional means.
 This makes UZ1 an "Unconventional ZIP".

 **Does it succeed?**

 Usually.
 Guaranteeing file compression is impossible since doing so violates the pigeonhole principle.
 UZ1 can often squeeze a few extra bytes from files that lack patterned data structures or are considered "highly compressed".
 If the file won't shrink, the UZ1 file size is usually the exact same as the source file or only a byte or two larger.
-This is a distinguishing feature of UZ1 since other compression algorithms often increase the file size by many kilobytes (partly due to archiving metadata) if a file cannot be compressed further.
+Other algorithms generally increase the size to several KB when files won't shrink, which makes UZ1 a standout.

 **Who is this for?**